9 Earth Hour Activities to Enjoy in the dark This Year

 Earth Hour was initiated by the World Wildlife Fund (WWF) to raise awareness about environmental issues, particularly concerning climate change and nature loss.

-It began in 2007 as a symbolic act to encourage individuals, communities, and businesses to switch off non-essential lights for one hour.
+It began in 2007 as a symbolic act encouraging individuals, communities, and businesses to switch off non-essential lights for one hour.
 It usually happens on the last Saturday of March at 20:30 local time.
-The idea originated in Sydney, Australia, when residents and businesses switched off their lights for one hour as a call for urgent change and to combat the climate crisis.
-Since then, Earth Hour has grown worldwide, with millions from over 190 countries participating each year.
+The idea originated in Sydney, Australia, when residents and businesses switched off their lights for one hour to call for urgent change and combat the climate crisis.

 Does Earth Hour make a difference?

-It also encourages communities, and businesses to reflect on their energy usage and consider long-term changes.
+It also encourages communities and businesses to reflect on their energy usage and consider long-term changes.

-This collective action sends a powerful message to policymakers, showing public support for environmental protection, and pushing them to take action on climate change.
+This collective action sends a powerful message to policymakers, showing public support for environmental protection and pushing them to take action on climate change.

 What happens in Earth Hour?